HansVGinkel/USB-slot-car-controller-adapter/README.md

 - Before you can upload the sketch from you IDE to your Arduino you need to mention the following:
   - When uploading of the sketch starts you need to make a short (time) connection between the reset (RST) and ground (GND).
   - You can use a piece of wire for this, temperory soldered to the RST pin and touch other side to the GND.
+  - On an original Arduino Micro there is a white reset button for this.
 - **After uploading with the Xinput library, your Arduino can't possibly be programmed as a normal Arduino anymore!**
   - But who cares? :)